by Dr Wesley Turner, Clinical Psychologist at Minds & Hearts

-A common question that crops up when working with children with Autism Spectrum is when and how their child should be informed of their diagnosis.
+A common question that crops up in our work of assisting children with neurodiverse presentations, often asked by parents and guardians, is when and how a child should be informed of their diagnosis.

-Caution often needs to be had when informing children and adolescents that they are on the Autism Spectrum without first gauging their level of self-concept, anxiety and level of negative thinking.
+Caution should be had when informing children and adolescents, particularly those on the Autism Spectrum, without first gauging their level of self-concept, anxiety and level of negative thinking.

-As many children on the spectrum can struggle with underdeveloped sense of self identify, low self-esteem, anxiety and/or depression, the notion of being on the spectrum can often add further distress.
-However, when the message is communicated in a positive, strength-focused way, it is typically an enlightening message that helps rewrite the child’s understanding of themselves and their role within the world.
+Many children on the Autism Spectrum, for example, can struggle with an underdeveloped sense of self identify, low self-esteem, anxiety and/or depression.
+As a result, the notion of being “on the spectrum” can often add further distress.
+When the message is communicated in a positive, strength-focused way it is, however, typically an enlightening message that helps rewrite the child’s understanding of themselves and their role within the world.

 Information on autism:

 An episode of ‘Arthur’ dedicated to educating children on Asperger’s syndrome/Autism Spectrum Disorder:

 A TEDx talk by Krister Palo, a 15-year-old student with Asperger’s syndrome: